renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Obviously, the secrets of the Deep-Explorer Dwarves are rife with plot-hooks.

-* If the Leapers find a way to breach the Deep-Explorer Dwarves unknown transit method—be it a tunnel like the Kobold's Underway or a Kairne-like network—then every *Drahrat* settlement might suddnely become a Shaded Sea People invasion-corridor.
+* If the Leapers find a way to breach the Deep-Explorer Dwarves unknown transit method — be it a tunnel like the Kobold's Underway or a Kairne-like network — then every *Drahrat* settlement might suddnely become a Shaded Sea People invasion-corridor.
 * Less dramatically, if the Leapers take a *Drahrat* settlement, then they might have access to the *Drahrat*'s unknown transit-path; the *Drahrat* may turn to the Commonwealth for aid in fighting off this common enemy.
-* A hook that goes back before role-playing games existed, the *Drahrat* may find something deep underground—something dangerous, something they can't control.
+* A hook that goes back before role-playing games existed, the *Drahrat* may find something deep underground — something dangerous, something they can't control.
 This might be as simple as a giant flaming monster, as insidious as a mysterious organism taking them over (ironically enough), or as strange as an ancient carved totem of inscrutible power and origin (or some other out-of-context problem).

 </aside>